 is admissible in evidence in any criminal proceedings against the person other than proceedings for perjury or for an offence against this Act arising out of the false or misleading nature of an answer.

-[Section 182Y inserted by No. 31 of 2011 s.
+[Section 182Y inserted: No. 31 of 2011 s.
 6.]

 182ZA.
 Legal professional privilege in relation to medical reports